maxchk/puppet-varnish/README.md

    You cannot define 2 or more backends/directors and not to use them.
    This will result in VCL compilation failure.

-   Parameter `selectors` gives access to req.backend inside vcl_recv.
+   Parameter `selectors` gives access to req.backend inside `vcl_recv`.
    Code:

     varnish::selector { 'cluster1': condition => 'req.url ~ "^/cluster1"' }
     varnish::selector { 'cluster2': condition => 'true' } # will act as backend set by else statement

    Will result in following VCL configuration to be generated:

     if (req.url ~ "^/cluster1") {
       set req.backend = cluster1;